TeamingUp for Diabetes logo.

 The most common side effects of SOLIQUA 100/33 include:

-Toujeo is a long-acting human insulin analog indicated to improve glycemic control in adults and pediatric patients 6 years and older with diabetes mellitus.
-Limitations of Use: Toujeo is not recommended for the treatment of diabetic ketoacidosis.
+Prescription Toujeo is a long-acting man-made insulin used to control high blood sugar in adults and children who are 6 years of age and older with diabetes mellitus.

 Important Safety Information for Toujeo U-300 (insulin glargine) injection